J&J files COVID-19 vaccine application with U.S. FDA

-(Reuters) - Johnson & Johnson said on Thursday it has asked U.S. health regulators to authorize its single-dose COVID-19 vaccine for emergency use.
+(Reuters) - Johnson & Johnson said on Thursday it has asked U.S. health regulators to authorize its single-dose COVID-19 vaccine for emergency use, and it will apply to European authorities in coming weeks.

 The drugmaker’s application to the U.S. Food and Drug Administration (FDA) follows its Jan.
 29 report in which it said the vaccine had a 66% rate of preventing infections in its large global trial.